Micheál Martin fears EU summit is moving towards cutting €750bn recovery package

 “Ireland believes that pouring more debt on debt is not the way out of this.
 And some member states find this quite difficult.
 The grants element of this is very important,” Mr Martin said.

-“One has to make an assessment in some stage of the process if the package is diluted too much, does it represent the significant response that Chancellor Merkel and President Macron originally envisaged?”
+“One has to make an assessment in some stage of the process if the package is diluted too much, does it represent the significant response that chancellor [Angela] Merkel and president [Emmanuel] Macron originally envisaged?”

 In the background, diplomats are assessing how to buy more time to break the deadlock, with next weekend and the following one possibilities for leaders to meet again for talks.